jecaro/hscalendar/README.md

 # Deployment and CI

-This project is built on each commit on the repository by [travis][status].
+This project is built on each commit on the repository by [GitHub actions][status].
 A docker image is automatically sent on [docker hub][dockerhub] when the build and tests succeed.

 # How to try it ?